omni-us/jsonargparse/DOCUMENTATION.rst

 .. _json-schemas:

-Json schemas
+JSON Schemas
 ============

 The :class:`.ActionJsonSchema` class is provided to allow parsing and validation of values using a JSON Schema.
 This class requires the `jsonschema
 <https://pypi.org/project/jsonschema/>`__ Python package.
 Though note that
-jsonschema is not a requirement of the minimal jsonargparse install.
+``jsonschema`` is not a requirement of the minimal jsonargparse install.
 To enable this functionality install with the ``jsonschema`` extra as explained in section :ref:`installation`.

-Check out the `jsonschema documentation
+Check out the `JSON Schema documentation
 <https://python-jsonschema.readthedocs.io/>`__ to learn how to write a schema.
 The current version of jsonargparse uses Draft7Validator.
 Parsing an argument using a JSON Schema is done like in the following example: